hpepper/idea-to-product/sad2md/README.md

 Software Architecture Documentation(SAD) is there to provide stakeholders with an understanding of the product without having to go through and learn the source code.

-The goal of documenting an architecture is to write it down so that others can successfully use it, maintain it, and build a system from it(Cle02,p20).
+The goal of documenting an architecture is also to write it down so that others can successfully use it, maintain it, and build a system from it(Cle02,p20).

 #### SAD Vocabulary